-Ron Shapiro opened the Hoka in Oxford in 1974 as a movie theater.
+Ron Shapiro opened the Hoka in Oxford in 1974.
 He showed much of what passed as “art cinema”, but included an eclectic blend of old “B” movies, and selections from cutting-edge favorites such as Russ Meyers and John Waters.
 Sometime around 1978, Ron went into partnership with Betty Blair, a beautiful lady from the Delta, and together they opened up the Moonlight Café in the theater.
-A dining area was constructed, the plumbing was re-done and kitchen equipment and a storage room was installed.
+A dining area was constructed, the plumbing was re-done, kitchen equipment and a storage room were installed.
 The Moonlight served sandwiches, salads and desserts, and in a short time the Hoka became a popular nightspot in Oxford, a place to see and be seen.

 Filling: ¾ cup sugar, 3 large eggs, 2 teaspoons vanilla, 24 oz. cream cheese, room temperature, 1 stick melted butter.
 Beat eggs, add sugar and mix well at medium speed, then add cream cheese and melted butter.